Targeted Naltrexone -

 According to Sinclair, for naltrexone to help people stop drinking excessively, they need to drink with naltrexone in their system so they would no longer get the anticipated pleasure or “buzz” from endorphins released by alcohol.
 Over time, they would gradually unlearn, or extinguish their drinking behavior.
 This gradual reduction in drinking is called pharmacological extinction and it forms the basis for the Sinclair method of treating people with alcohol use disorder.

-For many patients, over many years, the Sinclair method has been effective.
+For many patients, over many years, the Sinclair method of using naltrexone as needed has been effective.
 As with any treatment, however, it does not work for everyone.
 It might not work for you; there is no way to know in advance.
 Long experience with the method, however, supports its use even though we cannot be certain it will work, or even be safe, in any given individual.
 As with most medications, there may be side effects (e.g. headache, nausea) as the body gets used to the medication.

 Naltrexone Blocks the Natural Endorphins Produced by Drinking and Eliminates Alcohol Craving